Central Florida Knights Logo (UCF Knights Logo)

 Central Florida Knights Logo 1979

 When UCF players joined the NCAA Division III, they started playing very well.
 This gave hope to the fans, who began to assert that such a style would help athletes give a decisive response to anyone, anywhere.
-Thus, because of the team’s arrogance, the era of Fighting Knights began: a rebranding followed by a redesign of the emblem.
+Thus, because of the team’s arrogance, the era of Fighting Knights began: a rebranding followed by an emblem redesign.
 The emblem now features a serious knight on a rearing horse.
-The focused facial expression and spear thrust forward indicate the rider’s belligerent intentions.
-Below is the name of the sports faculty, and on the shield is the university’s abbreviation.
+The focused facial expression and the thrusting spear indicate the rider’s belligerent intent.
+Below is the name of the sports faculty, and the university’s abbreviation appears on the shield.
 A thin ring surrounds all elements.
-At the same time, the logo retained its original monochrome.
+At the same time, the logo retained its original monochrome color scheme.

 1985 – 1993